Research

 My work attempting to theorise intervention(ism) adopts a critical approach.
 These efforts build on research conducted in the Centre for international intervention (Cii), directed by Professor Sir Michael Aaronson at the University of Surrey, and will lead to two new research projects, in the IR Group at Leeds, exploring: foreign policy traditions in the United States and Australia; and framings of the Arab Spring.

 2. In ‘Obama as Modern Jeffersonian’ I attempt to situate Obama’s foreign policy within one of the great traditions of American foreign policy.
-This chapter will be published in my new edited book, The Obama Doctrine.
+This chapter was published in one of two edited books on Obama’s foreign policy (with Michelle Bentley).

 Many of the works discussed above are linked and/or available on my Publications page.